Ask. Learn. Improve

 • Enterprise security and compliance frameworks

-Where it falls short: Copilot excels at generating content within Microsoft applications but struggles with complex knowledge retrieval across heterogeneous document repositories.
+Copilot excels at generating content within Microsoft applications but struggles with complex knowledge retrieval across heterogeneous document repositories.
 Your policies might live in SharePoint, but they might also live in legacy systems, scanned PDFs from acquired facilities, department-specific drives, and paper archives that were digitized poorly.
-Copilot's knowledge management is only as good as your existing SharePoint organization, which, if you're reading this, is probably part of the problem.
+Copilot's knowledge management is only as good as your existing SharePoint organization, which is probably part of the problem if you're reading this.

 Glean